-- We secured approval from our primary regulator and from Fannie Mae and Freddie Mac, for whom we are the largest private mortgage insurance counterparty, to continue our strategy of being able to write new business through a combination of our flagship insurer and a subsidiary to which we contributed an additional \$200 million in January 2012.
-We raised these funds in the private capital markets in 2010. - We continued to write a high quality book of business, as we did in the two prior years.
+• We secured approval from our primary regulator and from Fannie Mae and Freddie Mac, for whom we are their principal counterparty, to continue our strategy of being able to write new business through a combination of our traditional flagship insurer and a subsidiary to which we contributed \$200 million.
+We raised these funds in the private capital markets in 2010.

+o We continued to write a high quality book of business, as we did in the two prior years.